I am an Occupational Therapist, a spouse, and a mom to three young boys.

 Professional Education, Certification, and courses (highlights)

-Infant Sleep Educator (online course), Bebo Mia, Toronto, Ontario (in progress).
+Certified Infant Sleep Educator (online course), Bebo Mia, Toronto, Ontario (2016 cohort).

 Basic Principles of Healthy Homes (online course), Healthy Housing Solutions Inc., Maryland, U.S.A.
 (2017).